marcglasberg/i18n_extension/README.md

 }
 ```

+## Other features

+Other `i18n_extension` features that will be later discussed in more detail include:

-The package also allows you to provide different translations depending on modifiers, such
-as `plural` quantities:
+Providing different translations depending on modifiers, such as `plural` quantities:

 ```dart
 'There is 1 item'.plural(0); // There are no items